Tactics/cf_developer_docs/source/includes/00_intro.html.md

 * For connecting to the API you need a token.
 Tokens can be created manually, or through OpenID Connect.

 ### Getting help
-If you have any questions regarding our api please contact developer support via email at dev-support at clearfacts dot be.
+If you have any questions regarding our api please contact our developer support via email at *dev-support at clearfacts dot be*.

 ### Using this documentation
 You can view code examples in the area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 ### Shortcuts

-The following quick links will help you get you started:
+The quick links below might help you get you started:

 * [Authentication](#authentication)
 * [The root endpoint](#the-graphQL-endpoint)